griddo/griddo-dxp/README.md

         - Salesforce CRM
         - Zoho CRM
         - MS Dynamics

 ### Featuring:
 - **Griddo Live Preview**
-With Griddo Live Preview you don´t fit the content to a predefined template, you craft the new page.
-And you can see the results as you work and iterate the content in the editor.
+With Griddo Live Preview you won't fit the content to a predefined template, you craft the new page.
+The page builder has been streamlined to provide an excelent Author Experience.
+Pages take their final as you edit them, without the need to publish or upload to a test environment.
     - Check the results in any predefined breakpoint
     - Share the progress with a quick-link
     - Validate that the SEO structure is right
     - Check everythng is ready to publish in the **Error Panel**

 - **Griddo Form Builder**
-    - Create Forms right form the editor
+    - Create Forms with the data fields you need, right form the editor
     - Add Form to any webpage
     - Connect with the CRM or a Google Sheet